cvxgrp/simulator/README.md

     b[t[-1]] = 0.1 * stocks
 ```

+Here t is the growing list of timestamps, e.g. in the first iteration
+t is $t1, t2$, in the second iteration it will be $t1, t2, t3$ etc.

 A lot of magic is hidden in the state variable.
 The state gives access to the currently available cash, the current prices and the current valuation of all holdings.